Skip to content

 The Spectacular Taroko National Park

-It has considered a must-see attraction in eastern Taiwan.
-Taroko Gorge is a combination of marble rocks and flushing rivers.
-With the erosive power of the Liwu River forming the gorge valley.
+It is considered a must-see attraction in eastern Taiwan.
+Taroko Gorge is a combination of marble rocks and rushing rivers, with the erosive power of the Liwu River forming the gorge valley.
 When you walk through the 19 km-long gorge, you can’t stop seeing the cliffs high above you.
-Then you can gaze down at the Liwu River filled with the boulder.
-As you enter here, remember to wear comfortable and durable for a long walk.
-It takes a full day to visit all sights in Taroko.
+Then, you can gaze down at the Liwu River, filled with boulders.
+Remember to wear comfortable and durable shoes for a long walk as you enter here.
+It takes a whole day to visit all the sights in Taroko.

 Taiwan